 by Tony Vidler

-Perhaps because the makeover is seen as a branding, or re-branding, exercise many start by focusing on the brand colours or logo.
+Perhaps because re-positioning is seen as a branding, or re-branding, exercise many start by focusing on the brand colours or logo.
 These are definitely important, as the imagery and visual aspects of your business are critical first impressions for prospective customers, however they are not the best starting point.
 The imagery should reflect the positioning and story you are trying to anchor your brand to…and the name of the busines ideally would help attract the customers you are aiming for.

 …So the starting point for the thinking at least should be the name of the business.

 The name is the core of the identity you are trying to create and make memorable.
 The colours, logo’s, slogans and everything else should be helping make the name memorable and give it meaning and positioning.